alexnitta/faunauth/README.md

 }).then(() => {
     // Do something on successful login
 }).catch(e => {
-    if (e instanceof Error && e.message === errors.invalidUserOrPassword) {
+    // In JavaScript, any expression can be thrown, so we have to check if it's an error - see: https://fettblog.eu/typescript-typing-catch-clauses/ if (e instanceof Error && e.message === errors.invalidUserOrPassword) {
-        // Show the user a message about their username or password being invalid }
+        // Show the user a message about their username or password being invalid } else {
         // Show the user some other error message
+    }
 })
 ```

 To check for the possible errors in each function exported by faunauth, you could:

 1. Browse the source code and check which errors are used in each function, then handle each of them separately
-2. Create a function that takes an Error instance and returns a custom error message to show to the user.
-This function would need to import the `errors` object and use it to map the incoming Error to a custom message.
+2. Create a function that takes an `Error` instance and returns a custom error message to show to the user.
+This function would need to import the `errors` object and use it to map the incoming `Error` to a custom message.